 Vado is a very small town located in the state of New Mexico.
 With a population of 2,930 people and just one neighborhood, Vado is the 56th largest community in New Mexico.

-Vado is a blue-collar town, with 57.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Vado, you'll notice that it is more blue-collar than most other communities in America.
+57.87% of Vado’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vado is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Vado who work in food service (12.44%), healthcare suport services (6.74%), and sales jobs (4.98%).

-Vado is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Vado doesn't have a public transportation system that people use for their commute.

 The population of Vado has one of the lowest overall levels of education in the country: only 5.52% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.